Managing Workplace Attendance and Absence

 Enquiries can be run for a large variety of data held within the system either at an employee or management level.
 Predefined reports are also available for all standard functions.
 If preferred, integration to third party business intelligence or report writing tools can be provided.

-Crown WMS can be hosted on-premise to give you full control over the infrastructure required.
+Crown WFM can be hosted on-premise to give you full control over the infrastructure required.
 Alternatively the solution can be hosted by Crown using a fully secure Cloud hosting facility.